Copyright (c) L-Soft international, Inc. 1994-2006

 VM lists can be migrated to unix with a much simpler procedure:

 A. Stop LISTSERV on unix, and go to its /home directory.

 B. FTP a copy of the xxxx.LIST file from the VM system, in ASCII mode.
 Note that you must grab the file as it appears on the VM server's "A-disk".
 If you send a REVIEW command to the VM LISTSERV, you may be sent a file called xxxx.LIST, but it is not suitable for migration: among other things, it will not list subscribers with the "conceal" flag.

-C. If the list is archived, edit the xxxx.LIST file (which is an ordinary text file) to insert a suitable directory name in the "Notebook=" keyword (see example below).
+C. If the list is archived, edit the xxxx.LIST file (which is an ordinary text file) to insert a suitable directory name in the "Notebook=" keyword (see example above).
 Do not modify the lines with subscriber names!
 The only lines you may edit at this stage are the ones starting with an asterisk.